steven-buytaert/snippets/README.md

   the result a single block of memory (e.g. for efficiency reasons), this will help in creating that block of objects.
 There is sample code showing how to use the set.

+* hexdump: create a canonical hexdump in a given character buffer.
+ALways terminate the dump, even if the buffer is too small.